Indira Gandhi Canal: Impact

 Gadisar Lake (Amar Sagar) in Jaisalmer is also fed by Indira Gandhi Canal.

 After the construction of the Indira Gandhi Canal, potable drinking water and irrigation facilities became available over an area of 6770 km2 in Jaisalmer district and 37 km2 in Barmer district.
-Mustard, cotton, and wheat now grows in this semi-arid Thar desert region of northwestern India where nothing grew earlier.
-However, many people question whether the project has achieved its full potential as more land can still be brought under irrigation if more water becomes available.
+Mustard, cotton, and wheat now grow in this semi-arid Thar desert region of northwestern India, where nothing grew earlier.
+However, many people question whether the project has achieved its full potential, as more land can still be brought under irrigation if more water becomes available.